Omar-OAT/ims-project-template/README.md

 Unfortunately during mergin but after the presentation I seem to have lost all of my test files.
 I showed on the recording that I did have them included along with coverage. as the deadline is coming towards me I find that Ill just have to upload my project as it is.
 I am greatly dissapointed and discouraged that his happened.

+DISREGARD ABOVE AS IN THE FINAL HOUR MY TESTS REAPPEARED DURING MERGING

 ### And coding style tests